 As well as this, Mike has served on the Board of Northumberland Tourism; the Newcastle-Gateshead Initiative; and the London Convention Bureau, as well as founding the ‘Don’t Choke Britain’ environmental campaign, and acting as trustee for North East-based charities Changing Lives and the International Centre for Life.
 For many decades, Mike was also Honorary Secretary of the Webb Memorial Trust.

-Previously active in local government and community relations, Mike has lived in West Oxfordshire for the last seven years, remaining active in his village community and volunteering regularly with the Samaritans.
+Previously active in local government and community relations, Mike has lived in West Oxfordshire for the last seven years, remaining active in his village community and acting as a humanist funeral celebrant.
 He was awarded the OBE in 2014 for services to Public Transport and voluntary services in the North East of England.